kushagharahi/ecovacs-privacy-control/README.md

 # Limitations

 WIFI credentials must be setup on the robot with the Ecovacs app.
 Reverse engineering is required here.
+To avoid data leakage, internet data can be disabled while setting up bot.